 All carbon frames come with a six year warranty, which is a 'nice to know' and Focus boasts a couple of patented technologies which feature in a number of bikes across the range.

 We've outlined what to expect from each of the key road bikes in the range....

 The Focus Paralane is an endurance road bike designed for all-day rides, on tarmac as well as gravel.
-To demonstrate their commitments to this, Focus specs the Paralane with disc brakes only and every order comes with a pair of mudguards designed for easy fitting to the frame.
+Skinny seatstays across the range contribute to comfort and the tyres are a plump 30c.To demonstrate their commitment to staying comfortable in all weathers, Focus specs the Paralane with disc brakes only and every order comes with a pair of mudguards designed for easy fitting to the frame.

 Cable routing is kept internal, and RAT (rapid axle technology) is used to combine stability and lateral stiffness on a floating axle which makes wheel changes quick.

-The Mares cyclocross bike is not an 'all road' adventurer - it's a cyclocross race bike through and through, with a geo designed for one hour, all out efforts.
+Being a brand founded by a cyclocross world champion, Focus obviously has quite a well rounded CV when it comes to 'cross.The Mares cyclocross bike is not an 'all road' adventurer - it's a cyclocross race bike through and through, with a geo designed for one hour, all out efforts.

-For those looking for a flat bar bike which can handle roads as well as cracked paths and parks, then Focus has a selection of hybrid bikes.
+For those looking for a flat bar bike which can handle roads as well as cracked paths and parks, then Focus has a selection of electric hybrid bikes.